Mercedes EQS Review & Prices

 Find out more about the Mercedes EQS

-We’ve seen plenty of sporty, expensive electric cars already — the likes of Tesla’s Model S, the Porsche Taycan, and the Audi e-tron GT to name a few — but the Mercedes-Benz EQS is the first properly luxurious electric car we’ve experienced.
-It combines exceptional cabin quality and comfort with the sort of utterly silent running you expect from an electric car.
+We’ve seen plenty of sporty, expensive electric cars already — the likes of Tesla’s Model S, the Porsche Taycan, and the Audi e-tron GT to name a few — but the Mercedes-Benz EQS is the first properly luxurious electric car.
+It combines exceptional cabin quality and comfort with the utterly silent running you expect from an electric car.

 If looks matter to you, then the EQS is pretty striking in its appearance.
 Unlike the new S-Class — which has a traditional three-box saloon shape — the EQS is almost arch-shaped, the roof running in one continuous line from the front wheels to the rears, and there’s almost no bonnet.

 It’s also a hatchback, which makes it a little more versatile than the saloon-only S-Class, and it’s packed to the brim with impressive, cutting-edge technology.
 In many ways, it’s almost like a science experiment on wheels – albeit an incredibly luxurious one.

 Watch: BMW i7 v Mercedes EQS range test

 Not only do you get a massive battery, which gives the EQS a potential range of up to 453 miles, you also get the ‘Hyperscreen.’
 This is the idea of a touchscreen pushed to its limits; a full-width screen (actually three screens under one continuous sheet of glass) that stretches from one side of the dashboard to the other.
 The rest of the interior is super plush, too – it’s all soft upholstery and swish metallic surfaces in here.

 That’s not all, as you also get rear wheel steering, and a suspension system that not only watches the road ahead for bumps, but actually remembers where they are for later.